 Lock Embers OutEven the best-protected homes are filled with flammable objects.
 Carpet, furniture, books, and cabinets can all go up in flames if the fire is able to enter the home.
 This means you need to take proactive measures to ensure that embers don’t enter into your house.

 Exterior vents are one of the ways embers can enter the home, so cover them with a fire-resistant material, such as metal.
-Embers can also find their way inside through openings on the roof top, so seal and close and vents.
+Embers can also find their way inside through openings on the roof top, so seal and close any openings.

 Windows are another danger point.
 Heat can melt plastic and cause glass to shatter, which will allow embers into the home.
 To help fire proof your home, install double-paned and tempered-glass windows, which are more capable of withstanding the heat.